qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-5_How_to_Lead_a_Team/Chapter-5_How_to_Lead_a_Team.md

 Following are other miscellaneous tips and tricks that we at Google recommend when you’re in a leadership position:
 *Delegate, but get your hands dirty*
-    ​When moving from an individual contributor role to a leadership role, achieving a balance is one of the most difficult things to do.
+		When moving from an individual contributor role to a leadership role, achieving a balance is one of the most difficult things to do.
 Initially, you’re inclined to do all of the work yourself, and after being in a leadership role for a long time, it’s easy to get into the habit of doing none of the work yourself.
 If you’re new to a leadership role, you probably need to work hard to delegate work to other engineers on your team, even if it will take them a lot longer than you to accomplish that work.
 Not only is this one way for you to maintain your sanity, but also it’s how the rest of your team will learn.
 If you’ve been leading teams for a while or if you pick up a new team, one of the easiest ways to gain the team’s respect and get up to speed on what they’re doing is to get your hands dirty—usually by taking on a grungy task that no one else wants to do.
 You can have a resume and a list of achievements a mile long, but nothing lets a team know how skillful and dedicated (and humble) you are like jumping in and actually doing some hard work.

 *Seek to replace yourself*
-    ​Unless you want to keep doing the exact same job for the rest of your career, seek to replace yourself.
+		Unless you want to keep doing the exact same job for the rest of your career, seek to replace yourself.
 This starts, as we mentioned earlier, with the hiring process: if you want a member of your team to replace you, you need to hire people capable of replacing you, which we usually sum up by saying that you need to “hire people smarter than you.”
 After you have team members capable of doing your job, you need to give them opportunities to take on more responsibilities or occasionally lead the team.
 If you do this, you’ll quickly see who has the most aptitude to lead as well as who wants to lead the team.
 Remember that some people prefer to just be high-performing individual contributors, and that’s OK.
 We’ve always been amazed at companies that take their best engineers and—against their wishes—throw these engineers into management roles.
 This usually subtracts a great engineer from your team and adds a subpar manager.

 *Know when to make waves*
-    ​You will (inevitably and frequently) have difficult situations crop up in which every cell in your body is screaming at you to do nothing about it.
+		You will (inevitably and frequently) have difficult situations crop up in which every cell in your body is screaming at you to do nothing about it.
 It might be the engineer on your team whose technical chops aren’t up to par.
 It might be the person who jumps in front of every train.
 It might be the unmotivated employee who is working 30 hours a week.
 “Just wait a bit and it will get better,” you’ll tell yourself.
 “It will work itself out,” you’ll rationalize.
 Don’t fall into this trap—these are the situations for which you need to make the biggest waves and you need to make them now.
 Rarely will these problems work themselves out, and the longer you wait to address them, the more they’ll adversely affect the rest of the team and the more they’ll keep you up at night thinking about them.
 By waiting, you’re only delaying the inevitable and causing untold damage in the process.
 So act, and act quickly.

 *Shield* *your team from chaos*
-    ​When you step into a leadership role, the first thing you’ll usually discover is that outside your team is a world of chaos and uncertainty (or even insanity) that you never saw when you were an individual contributor.
+		When you step into a leadership role, the first thing you’ll usually discover is that outside your team is a world of chaos and uncertainty (or even insanity) that you never saw when you were an individual contributor.
 When I first became a manager back in the 1990s (before going back to being an individual contributor), I was taken aback by the sheer volume of uncertainty and organizational chaos that was happening in my company.
 I asked another manager what had caused this sudden rockiness in the otherwise calm company, and the other manager laughed hysterically at my naivete: the chaos had always been present, but my previous manager had shielded me and the rest of my team from it.

 *Give your team air cover*
-    ​Whereas it’s important that you keep your team informed about what’s going on “above” them in the company, it’s just as important that you defend them from a lot of the uncertainty and frivolous demands that can be imposed upon you from outside your team.
+		Whereas it’s important that you keep your team informed about what’s going on “above” them in the company, it’s just as important that you defend them from a lot of the uncertainty and frivolous demands that can be imposed upon you from outside your team.
 Share as much information as you can with your team, but don’t distract them with organizational craziness that is extremely unlikely to ever actually affect them.

 *Let your team know when they’re doing well*
-    ​Many new team leads can get so caught up in dealing with the shortcomings of their team members that they neglect to provide positive feedback often enough.
+		Many new team leads can get so caught up in dealing with the shortcomings of their team members that they neglect to provide positive feedback often enough.
 Just as you let someone know when they screw up, be sure to let them know when they do well, and be sure to let them (and the rest of the team) know when they knock one out of the park.

 下面是谷歌在你担任领导职务时推荐的其他提示和窍门：
 *委托，但要弄脏自己的手*